ArcuityDev/tristar_invoice_tool/README.md

-# ArcuityVizion Usage Calculator
+# Tristar Subscription Pricing Tool

-Interactive pricing calculator for Arcuity services.
-Select a month from your CSV report and the tool fills in usage and page counts for each service, preserving your existing pricing math.
+Interactive subscription pricing tool for Tristar.
+It reads a CSV report at the repo root and populates usage/page counts for each service, preserving your existing pricing math.
+A timeframe variant is provided to filter/segment results.

 ## Live hosting options